apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_HOST_LINUX=y                     : Linux
        CONFIG_ARMV7M_TOOLCHAIN_EABIL=y         : Generic EABI toolchain

+    STATUS:
+      2018-10-07:  Not all keyboards will connect successfully.
+I have not looked into the details but it may be that those keyboards are not compatible with the driver (which only accepts "boot" keyboards).
+        Also, when typing input into the HID keyboard, characters are often missing and sometimes duplicated.
+This is like some issue with the read logic of drivers/usbhost_hidkbc.c.

   hidmouse:
     This configuration directory supports a variant of an NSH configuration.
     It is set up to perform the touchscreen test at apps/examples/touchscreen